ghas-lab-templates/exercises/module-3.md

 </details>

-11. As the final step once you have validated all the config iptions in the `Default scan`, you can go ahead and click on the `Enable COdeQL` button
+11. As the final step once you have validated all the config iptions in the `Default scan`, you can go ahead and click on the `Enable CdeQL` button
 12. This will start the CodeQL analysis using the GitHub Hosted Runners.
 You can validate the scan progress in the `Actions` tab
 13. Once the scan is completed for all the listed technologies, you can navigate to the `Security` tab and then under `Code scanning` you can see all the CodeQL vulnerabilities